Of Face Plants and Mountain Views

-Janelle invited me to join her and her friend Annie, who we realized later, we had hiked together before.
-Turned out neither of them had been North on the Pacific Crest Trail from Snoqualmie Pass.
+The hiking goal was North on the Pacific Crest Trail from Snoqualmie Pass.
+I was out with two ladies who hadn’t been to Kendall Katwalk.
 And had it really been 2006 since I had last hiked that section?
 Apparently so.

-Janelle loves early starts, and this was a late one for her – we were on the trail by 6:30 am.
+We were on the trail by 6:30 am.
 I love those starts!
-It is cool, no bugs and even better, like no one else on the trail.
+It is cool, no bugs and even better, no one else on the trail.

 Red Mountain in the distance.

 Janelle loving sunrise at the avy opening.
 All of us were!

 We had amazing blue skies, cool temps and the hiking was going well.